RuijieThranduil/Sensing-double/README.md

 # Sensing-double

-This project is a collaborative graduation design by Ruijie Thranduil, Zongqi He, and Yuan Zhang.
+This project is a collaborative graduation design by Ruijie Ma(Myself), Zongqi He, and Yuan Zhang.
 It aims to explore basic multimodal interaction using camera-based color recognition and sound-to-image generation.
 The implementation relies on relevant open-source tools and AI models.
 The overall design and implementation are still being continuously improved, and feedback from teachers and fellow students is welcome.

 ## Project Overview